The Best Free Games to Play on Zoom

 Simple but highly effective!
 This game is as easy as it sounds.

-All you need to do is take it in turns to make everybody else on the call laugh, in whatever way you wish.
+All you need to do is take turns trying to make everybody else on the call laugh, in whatever way you wish.

 The more people that laugh during your turn, the more points you get.